Are you looking for a baby night light to illuminate your little one’s room without keeping them awake?

 - Phone-controlled night lights.

-- Humidifiers with night lights built in.
+- Humidifiers with night lights built-in.

-The Best Night Lights of 2019
+The Best Baby Night Lights of 2022

 1. Hatch Baby Rest Night Light and Sound Machine

-This sound machine can be customized and it can even grow with your child.
+This sound machine can be customized and can even grow with your child.

 - Can be programmed to turn on automatically.